lcordenod/42_www_matcha/README.md

 ### Display list

-Once the user has completed his profile, he will have access to the profiles discovery feature.
+Once the user has completed his profile, he will have access to the profiles discovery feature and be able to filter these results.

 ![Profiles discovery](https://user-images.githubusercontent.com/45239771/66847856-5ef6fb00-ef74-11e9-8838-ad62ea2995e1.png)
 <p align=center><i>Profiles discovery</i></p>